boonyong6/how-linux-works/README.md

 ### 8.4.1 Single-Threaded and Multithreaded Processes

-- Although you can achieve simultaneous computation with multiple processes, **threads start faster than processes**, and it’s often **easier** or **more efficient** for threads to intercommunicate using their shared memory than it is for processes to communicate over a channel, such as a network connection or a pipe.
+- Although you can achieve simultaneous computation with multiple processes, **threads start faster than processes**, and it's often **easier** or **more efficient** for threads to intercommunicate using their shared memory than it is for processes to communicate over a channel, such as a network connection or a pipe.

 ### 8.4.2 Viewing Threads